Providers

 Jonathan Yellowhair

-Jonathan Yellowhair, MS, LAC, NCC, received his Master of Science degree in Clinical Mental Health Counseling from Georgia State University, and is a United States Marine Corps Veteran, with deployments to Iraq and Afghanistan.
+Jonathan Yellowhair, MS, LPC, NCC, received his Master of Science degree in Clinical Mental Health Counseling from Georgia State University, and is a United States Marine Corps Veteran, with deployments to Iraq and Afghanistan.
 As a member of the Navajo Nation, Jonathan finds it imperative to implement cultural teachings from his family in Chilchinbeto, Arizona, directly into his work in Flagstaff.
 He conducts assessments, and is passionate about facilitating groups for clients mandated from the courts, and individuals navigating substance use disorders.
 His focus areas also include adolescents, trauma, domestic violence, cultural identity, depression, and social anxiety.

 Jonathan emphatically advocates for people in recovery/sobriety and believes that everyone has the innate ability to heal themselves by embracing the right process.
 His work is grounded in helping his Navajo community, but he has also been fortunate to have learned and worked in marginalized African American and Hispanic/Latinx communities in Atlanta, Georgia.